Antiracism Resources

 THE WARMTH OF OTHER SUNS: Epic Story of America’s Great Migration (Isabel Wilkerson)

-In this critically acclaimed, modern classic of narrative nonfiction, three young people set out on a perilous journey out of the Jim Crow South to the North and West in search of what the novelist Richard Wright called “the warmth of other suns.”
+In this critically acclaimed, modern classic of narrative nonfiction, three young people set out on a perilous journey out of the Jim Crow South to the North and West in search of warmth.

 -